TaxingAuthority/Fact-Check_Perplexity/Dev Plan - Fact Checking Function Tool.md

     *   While performance is not the primary concern for a small hobby project, aim for reasonably efficient code.
     *   Prioritize code readability and maintainability over micro-optimizations unless significant performance bottlenecks are identified.
     *   Minimize unnecessary API calls or computations.
     *   Focus on token efficiency.
 Minimize token usage for the user LLM.
-Token efficient meaning that we don't want the LLM to output repeating content until the final it generates the final report.
+Token efficient meaning that we don't want the LLM to output repeating content until it generates the final report.
 Quality should not be materially diminshed to achieve this.
 *   **Platform Constraints:**
     *   The plugin must function correctly within the TypingMind environment and adhere to its plugin architecture guidelines.
     *   Since the code will execute in the user's browser, be aware of and work within the limitations of a browser-based JavaScript environment, particularly regarding CORS.